This report is available to users in India for ₹40,000 + applicable taxes

+In FY2019, 60% of projects awarded were EPC and only 40% were HAM.
+This trend may continue going forward as the balance sheets key players in the HAM space are stretched at leverage of ~3x.
 Currently, most HAM players are looking to sell their equity stake in operational as well as under-construction projects, including newly awarded HAM projects.
-If this trend of selling their equity stake in under-construction projects continues, giving eligibile players the bandwidth to bid for new projects, the share of HAM projects in future could increase.
-This could increase the total awarding by the NHAI.
+If this trend of selling their equity stake in under-construction projects continues, giving eligible players the bandwidth to bid for new projects, the share of HAM projects in future could increase.